ricmac/Cybercultural/src/pages/index.md

   intro: ""
 ---

 A newsletter about tech history and its impact on our culture, by Richard MacManus.
-Currently serializing my latest book, *Bubble Blog: From Outsider to Insider in Silicon Valley's Web 2.0 Revolution*.
-To view the table of contents, check the [Roadmap](/p/roadmap-bubbleblog/).
+Currently serializing [my latest book](/memoir/), *Bubble Blog: From Outsider to Insider in Silicon Valley's Web 2.0 Revolution*.